emiliensocchi/emiliensocchi.github.io/_posts/2024-07-25-abusing-pim-related-application-permissions-in-microsoft-graph-part-1.md

 [![](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/10_screenshot.png)](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/10_screenshot.png)

-The PowerShell code to leverage the compromised “Harmless app” and assign our “Harmless user account” to the “Global Admin” group is as follows:
+The PowerShell code to leverage the compromised “Harmless app” and assign our “Harmless user account” to the “Global Admins” group is as follows:

 ```
 ## Set SP info